 Flares, Ghosting: The lens is prone to flares when shooting directly into the sun or with the sun on the edge or just outside the image.
 Ghosting is not visible.

-C/A: The lens does a very good job in avoiding C/A, they are not visible.
+C/A: The lens does a very good job of avoiding C/A, they are not visible.

 Vignetting: The vignetting at F2.8 is clearly visible.
 Stopping down it gets better and at around F6.3 to F8 it disappears completely.